dasm/charm-opensearch-k8s/HACKING.md

 sudo snap install juju --classic sudo snap install charmcraft --classic

-# Create an alias to kubectl
+# You might create an alias for a kubectl
 sudo snap alias microk8s.kubectl kubectl

 # Enable firewall for traffic from and to k8s